zephyrproject-rtos/zephyr/doc/object/object_microkernel.rst

 Definition
 ==========

-A Tiny Mountain mailbox object is defined in include :file:`/microkernel/mail.h`.
+A mailbox object is defined in include :file:`/microkernel/mail.h`.
 Mailboxes are a flexible way to pass data and for tasks to exchange messages.

 Function
 ========